 How to Select and Store Bell Peppers

-Store bell peppers in the crisper drawer of your fridge for up to 5 days.
+To store bell peppers, place them in the crisper drawer of your refrigerator, where they can last for up to 5 days.

 How to Make Bell Pepper Cups

-- Under cold running water, rinse the peppers, including the crevices by the stem.
+- Rinse the peppers under cold running water, making sure to clean the crevices near the stem.

 - Slice the peppers in half through the stem.

-- Next, cut each half into thirds and then each wedge in half.
+- Finally, cut each half into thirds, then halve each wedge.

 How to Serve Bell Pepper Cups